yhzhang0128/egos-2000/references/USAGES.md

 ......
 ```
 4. For MacOS users, use the same commands but check your `/dev` directory for the  device name (e.g., `/dev/tty.usbserial-xxxxxx`)
-5. For Windows users, find the board in your "Device Manager" (e.g., COM4) and use `PuTTY` to connect with the board:
+5. For Windows users, find the board in your "Device Manager" (e.g., COM4) and use `PuTTY` to connect with the board with the following configuration:

 ![This is an image](screenshots/putty.png)